SimonAmable/MySuccessAutomation/README.md

 Ready to take your co-op job search to the next level?
 Here's how to get started:

 1. **Prepare the Documents:**
     *   **Crucially**, have your latest **resume** and **transcript** already uploaded to MySuccess.
 The script currently only tailors your cover letter for each application and uses your most recently uploaded resume and transcript from MySuccess.
     *   Future updates will include resume customization to further tailor your applications!
 2. **Organize Your Files:**
+    *   **All important information you must provide is in the folder "./data_folder/input/"**.
     *   Place your PDF resume in the `/resume` folder.
 MySuccessAutomation will intelligently extract personal information about you, like skills, experience, education, and more, to personalize your applications.
 3. **Configure Your Preferences:**
     *   Fill out the `personal_information.yaml` file with all the requested details.
 Please refer to the video tutorial for more information! **Keywords** can be job titles, skills, or application preferences.
 Leave values blank if unwanted or not used, but do not delete keys.
+4. **Give me your secrets**
     *  Fill out the `super_duper_secrets.yaml` file  in "./data_folder/input/super_duper_secrets.yaml" with all the requested details.
-Please refer to the video tutorial for more information!
+Please refer to the video tutorial for more information! (i put a lot of work in to keep all your secrets on your machine locally and completely safe so dont worry.)
        - CARLETON_USERNAME : String
         - CARLETON_PASSWORD : String
         - GOOGLE_API_KEY : String    (Sign up for free here : https://aistudio.google.com/apikey )

 ---